upcmmr/kubbi.ai/README.md

 ## Beta Waitlist Signup

+Sign up to the beta waitlist by submitting a registration request to the endpoint below.
 Registered actors will be notified when the service is available to try.

 ### Endpoint